 The reality is that I have zero “free time”.
 (What mom does??)
 I am trying to raise a human being who would rather eat cookies than vegetables and hoard her toys instead of share them.
 And I’m sure most toddlers are no different.

-Add to that mix prepping for client meetings, going to client meetings, replying to emails, sourcing, researching, invoicing, blogging, marketing, or brainstorming new aspects of my business and there is a lot to juggle.
+Add to that mix prepping for client meetings, going to client meetings, replying to emails, sourcing, researching how to create an invoice and sending invoices to clients and then keeping a record, blogging, marketing, or brainstorming new aspects of my business and there is a lot to juggle.

 Anything beyond parenting and working takes deliberate planning and time away from something else I could or should be doing.